jeremiak/d3-table/README.md

 Check out `example.html` to see it in action.
 Make sure to try dragging the window so that its really small to see the narrow viewport representation of the data using `<dl>`s.

+"Static" in this case means that once the table is initialized and rendered on the page, it will not update to data changes and only react to user interactions such as pagination.
+This library isn't for dynamic data tables, its primarly to be used as an accompaniment to a more robust visualization.

 ## Usage

 The `d3Table` function is attached to the `window` object, and it takes two arguments: `selector` and `options`.